rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 The second format is symlinked to the latest available image.
 This allows users/mirrors/service providers to have an always available and deterministic download location that can be scripted if they wish to always pull the latest available.

-### Notes about: Other Architectures

-There are plans to provide cloud images for our other primary architectures (ppc64le, s390x).
-At this time they are not available, but may soon be.

 ## About Live Images

 Every Rocky Linux release provides a set of live images that a user can download, boot, use, and optionally install to their systems.
 The live images are desktop oriented images that are primarily for desktop use cases and try to closely match similarly to what Fedora provides for their releases.